Sahilj11/Learning-notes/Notes/MCA/4th Sem/MAD.md

 </LinearLayout>
 ```

----

-Would you like an example with `startActivityForResult()` and result passing as well?
-Intent is one of the most important and most used app components of an android application.

 Using Intents, you can call to other app components or to other activity or also call other applications on your mobile phone.